 - 1 tsp. dried oregano

-- 2 cups dried breadcrumbs for Keto use crushed pork rinnds
+- 2 cups dried breadcrumbs (Keto: use crushed pork rinds)

 - 2 tbsp.
 Parmesan cheese grated

 - 2 tbsp. milk

 - 1 pinch Salt/pepper for each breast half